HazyResearch/ThunderKittens/README.md

 python setup.py install
 ```

-**Demos**: We've included a few demos in the [demos/](https://github.com/HazyResearch/ThunderKittens/tree/tk2/demos) folder.
-Check it out to run your Llamas and LoLCATS with TK kernels!

 Finally, thanks to Jordan Juravskey for putting together a quick doc on setting up a [kittens-compatible conda](https://github.com/HazyResearch/ThunderKittens/blob/main/docs/conda_setup.md).

+### Demos

+We've included a set of starter demos in the [demos/](https://github.com/HazyResearch/ThunderKittens/tree/main/demos) folder, showing how to use TK kernels for training and LLM inference (Qwens, Llamas, LoLCATS LLMs, etc.)!

+We are excited to feature any demos you build, please link PRs!
+Potential contributions:
+- New kernels: attention decoding, parallel scan, training long convolutions
+- New features: converting PyTorch to TK code, supporting new hardware (AMD?)
+- Anything else that comes to mind!

 ## Tests